-In Table B.9, diabetes mellitus (DM) was defined as in Chapter 1, and eGFR and ACR as described for Table B.8.
+In Table B.9, diabetes mellitus (DM) is defined as in Volume 1, Chapter 1: CKD in the General Population, and eGFR and ACR are described as in Table B.8.
 Table B.10 presents results for heart failure (HF), which is self-reported in NHANES as an affirmative answer to, "Has a doctor or other health professional ever told you that you have congestive heart failure?"

-REFERENCE TABLE K: MEDICARE EXPENDITURES
+REFERENCE TABLE K: HEALTHCARE EXPENDITURES

-In Tables K.1-5 we present estimates of the perperson, per-year Parts A, B, and D Medicare expenditures for point prevalent (December 31) general Medicare patients, also derived from the 5% Medicare sample.
-Methods for these tables were the same as those described in the Chapter 6: Medicare Expenditures for CKD section of this document.
-The reference tables included all adult patients aged 20 and older, while the chapter presents these costs only for those age-eligible for Medicare (aged 65 or older).
+In Tables K.1-K.5 we present estimates of the perperson per-year Parts A, B, and D Medicare expenditures for point prevalent (December 31) general Medicare patients, also derived from the 5% Medicare sample.
+Methods for these tables were the same as those described in the Chapter 7: Health Care Expenditures for Persons with CKD section of this chapter.
+Reference Table K includes all adult patients aged 20 and older, while Volume 1, Chapter 7 presents these costs only for those age-eligible for Medicare (aged 65 or older).